Flutterwave/Node-v3/documentation/ebills.md

 ## Update ebills order

-This describes how to update order for ebills
+This section describes how to update order for ebills.

 ```javascript